scorpido74/azure-docs.nl-nl/articles/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu.md

     ;
     ```

-1. Verzend de volgende query om de status van de bewerking te controleren
+1. Submit the following query to check status of operation

     ```sql
     SELECT    *